-All units in the Oregon Agricultural Experiment Station are required to conduct annual performance evaluation of their faculty members.
-These annual reviews are conducted based on goals established during previous year's reviews.
+All units in the Oregon Agricultural Experiment Station conduct annual performance evaluation of their faculty members.
+These reviews are conducted based on goals established during the previous year's reviews.
 Since all faculty members with OAES FTE are required to establish their station projects, annual performance evaluation serves a good vehicle to assess our progress toward the goals in our plan of work.